lupyuen/lupyuen.github.io/src/unicorn3.md

 _Why won't Unicorn boot to NSH Shell?_

 We haven't emulated the __PL011 UART Hardware__, that's why Unicorn is looping forever while printing System Messages.
 Hope to fix it someday!
+(Pic above)

 _That should keep us busy for a loooong while?_

 One Last Thing: Suppose we're in some Wacky Alternate Universe in which Rust was invented before C. What would [__arm64_mmu.c__](https://github.com/lupyuen2/wip-nuttx/blob/unicorn-qemu-before/arch/arm64/src/common/arm64_mmu.c) look like?
-Might be super fun to take a peek at the Alternate Version of _arm64_mmu.c_.
+Might be fun to take a peek at the Alternate Version of _arm64_mmu.c_ 🤔

 # What's Next